 How the Project has the potential to facilitate the energy system transition:

 The project will help NGESO and other relevant network licensees to improve their understanding of the intricacies of grid strength.
-Thus ensuring that grid strength levels can be tailored to operational circumstances and services as strictly needed are procured to maintain secure and reliable operation.
+Thus, ensuring that grid strength levels can be tailored to operational circumstances and services as strictly needed are procured to maintain secure and reliable operation.
 Doing so will help reduce relevant operational and investment costs for GB's energy system transition, particularly when introducing decentralised and decarbonised IBR technologies/applications within and in connection to the GB electricity system.

 This project can potentially reduce constraints on connections of decentralised and decarbonised IBR installations and boundary flows with refined definitions of limits to help the GB energy system transition towards Net-Zero.